lfurzewaddock/vscode-opn/README.md

 ![vscode-opn](vscode-opn.png)

-> Microsoft Visual Studio Code extension integrating opn.
+> Microsoft Visual Studio Code extension integrating node.js module: opn

-> Opens files in the default application for the file type set in the OS.
+> Opens files in the default application for the file type set in the OS

 ## Dependencies